ultrazohm/ultrazohm_sw/docs/source/general/bitbucket.rst

 .. image:: ./images_bitbucket/issue4.png

 - Once the issue has been created, **discuss everything inside this issue**.
-This helps to document the development progress and on-boarding others, when you ask them for help or review later on.
-When discussing with someone in person or on the phone, write the outcome of the discussion in the issue.
+This helps to document the development progress and on-boarding other users, when you ask them for help or review later on.
+If you discuss with someone in person or on the phone, write the outcome of this discussion in the issue.
 - **Do not hesitate to close the issue**, once you think it has been resolved.
 If it turns out it has not been resolved, they can simply be re-opened again.
 Generally though, this should be done by the assignee or the reporter.

 .. _bitbucket_pull_request: